Analysis of Survey Responses

 4. **Other Descriptors (e.g., floral, pungent)** - 5%.

-This visualization shows that while ethyl acetate comprises various scent notes, the dominating theme is its sweetness and fruity nature, which contributes to its friendly image in consumer products.
+This visualization shows that while ethyl acetate comprises various scent notes, the dominating theme is its sweetness and fruity nature, contributing to its friendly image in consumer products.

 ### What Influences Smell Perception?